Alfresco/docs-alfresco/content-accelerator/latest/install/upgrading.md

       - Control Type: Autocomplete
       - Suggested Options Settings:
         - Picklist: `allGroups`
-          - ***Note**: you may want to configure a more restrictive group depending on your repository and use case*
+          **Note:** you may want to configure a more restrictive group depending on your repository and use case
         - Help Text: `Groups selected here will receive a notification when this document is Approved, Effective or Obsolete.`
       - Editable, Not Required, Repeating

-1. Edit the `viewProperties` form:
+5. Edit the `viewProperties` form:

     - Add the same properties with the same settings as the `create` form above.
 Exceptions:
       - Periodic Review Interval should *not* have a default value in the `viewProperties` form

-1. Edit the `controlleddocs` Stage config and navigate to the DocViewer config
+6. Edit the `controlleddocs` Stage config and navigate to the DocViewer config

     - Add the following Document Actions:
       - subscribe
       - unsubscribe
     - Default settings and action order can be changed as desired

-1. Navigate to the Dashboard config and:
+7. Navigate to the Dashboard config and:

     - Add a new "My Subscriptions" dashlet
       - ID: `mySubscriptions`
       - Name: `My Subscriptions`